The more a business relies on information technology (IT), the more important it is to have a good infrastructure.

 Are you looking to apply infrastructure as code to your network?
 Learn how network automation can streamline and improve the efficiency of network operations.

-Keerthi Rangan is a content marketing specialist at G2 focused on the IT management software market.
+Keerthi Rangan is an SEO specialist and a former content marketing specialist at G2 focused on the IT management software market.
 Her content helps organizations understand the different IT concepts and corresponding software available to transform their businesses, data, and people.
-Keerthi leverages her background in python development to build subject matter expertise in the software and IT management space.
+Keerthi leverages her background in Python development to build subject matter expertise in the software and IT management space.
 Her coverage areas include: network automation, software-defined networking (SDN), blockchain, databases, asset management, disaster recovery, intent-based networks, infrastructure as code (IaC), SaaS, and more.
-Keerthi has a long-standing interest in politics, the ever-evolving cyberspace, and its impact on society and businesses

 Never miss a post.